 OrientationOrientation programs are typically divided into pre-departure and on-site sessions.
-Both are designed to inform students about the realities of their study abroad program and the country where they will be studying, and to help them more quickly adjust to culture abroad.
+Both are designed to inform students about the realities of their study abroad program and the country where they will be studying and to help them more quickly adjust to culture abroad.
 Orientation could include health and safety issues and information about the abilities and limitations of program support (who will pay for medical care? how does insurance work? etc.).
-NAFSA’s Guide to Education Abroad for Advisors and Administrators (p.
+NAFSA’s Guide to Education Abroad for Advisers and Administrators (p.
 293) suggests that the following areas could be included in an orientation:

 - Provide essential practical information

 - Motivate students to learn more about the host culture as well as about themselves as Americans, prior to departure.
 Students could learn what differences and difficulties to expect and discuss ways to deal with them in a positive and constructive manner

 - Help students develop cross-cultural sensitivity and become familiar with the process of cross-cultural adaptation

 - Help students gain a better comprehension of world issues and examine their roles as global citizens

 - Assist students in investigating their academic, personal, and professional objectives abroad and how these goals might fit into their long-term objectives